akkartik/teliva/README.md

-- Teliva initializes the ncurses library by default, so apps should assume they have access to a (color, UTF-8) text-mode window for printing text to, and a keyboard for reading unbuffered keystrokes from.
+- Teliva initializes the ncurses library by default, so apps should assume they have access to a (color, UTF-8) text-mode window for printing text to, and a keyboard for reading keystrokes from.

 - Teliva doesn't use files for source code, so the `require` keyword no longer makes sense.
 You get some libraries preloaded (see below).
 Beyond those,